 And last, but by no means least, add a little leather chic to you Pen with a lovely new strap!
 Find my new collaboration straps and pouches over at mimiberry.co.uk – I hope you love them!
 (So sorry, but the Sail Handmade straps pictured are no longer available.)

 So, I hope that was more useful than confusing!
-And leave any questions in the comments below… You can still find the Olympus Pen E-PL7 online here (Read my introduction to it here) or update to the new Pen E-PL8 – find out all you need to know about the new model here.
+And leave any questions in the comments below… The Pen E-PL7 pictured is still available second hand (Read my introduction to it here) but the latest model is the Pen E-PL8 – find out all you need to know about the new model here.
 Also check out my Pen In Practice posts, also here in the Photography section.

 Stylonylon is a UK Olympus ambassador